 Another inspiring Event Director used to put this to me always.
-“Where’s the WOW moment?”
+“Where’s the WOW?”

 By this we don’t mean one requires the budget of an oil-tycoon.
 Quite the contrary.
-WOW(ness) can be as simple as a thoughtful and personalised take home gift / gesture; an Illustrator on-hand taking special requests; a fireworks display; A 45 mins live performance by a well-known artist/act.
+WOW(ness) can be as simple as a thoughtful and personalised take home gift / gesture; an Illustrator on-hand taking special requests; an ice sculpture; A 45 mins live performance by a well-known artist/act.

 Very simply put.
-A WOW moment is a though designed by the host that is crafted to impress or leave a lasting impression.
+A WOW moment ensures a lasting impression.
 Other ideas might be a display of beautifully constructed flowers or an impressive instillation of art / sculpture lit up and creating the main focal point of the entire event.
-An orchestra or choir on arrival.
+A mini orchestra or choir on arrival.
 A breathtaking venue with a view to match or a magical room reveal filled with decadent desserts or a bar equipped with a team of flair bartenders making signature cocktails upon request.

-A sense of surprise, focal point, delight and an unexpectedness really adds the finishing touches to any event.
+A sense of surprise, focal point, delight really adds the finishing touches to any event.

 FOUR: THE END

-You’ve put in a stellar performance all-night-long and played a supreme host.
-Be proud BUT now is NOT the time to kick off your heels and bask in copious amounts of glory especially of the alcoholic varietele.
+You’ve put in a stellar performance all-night-long and played THE supreme host.
+Now is NOT the time to kick off your heels and bask in copious amounts of glory especially of the alcoholic variety.

 Remember you still need to farewell your guests and ensure their departure is just as amazing as their arrival.
 This is also your opportunity to get first hand feedback on the success of your event.
 Guests are very vocal and have no problem in expressing their delight or disappointment.
 Now is the time you can gain some valuable insights.